Why Tailoring Beats Quality Writing

 Partial match — strengthen

-This is where most guides go wrong — they imply you need to overhaul everything.
-You don't.
+Most guides suggest overhauling everything.
+You don't need to.
 Here's the precise hierarchy of what to touch, in order of impact.

 Resume Section Tailoring Priority What to Do